Riding in the shadow of giants on the Maratona

 It was while tucking into a bagel at another such stop when I received the cheery text.
 The fact that I had summited the Passo Valparola, the final climb and it was all downhill from there save a punchy little 19 per cent hill near the end should have brought with it a feeling of intense relief.
 But for me it meant only one thing - that I had somehow taken a wrong turn, missed the Giau altogether and climbed the Valparola from the other side.
 I wanted to go back but I was told the temperature was now 45 degrees on the Giau.
 You could probably fry the proverbial egg on the road.
 Besides it was 2pm, no time to go back down and climb two mountains.
 I had, essentially, ballsed it up quite royally.
 The remainder of my ride was an exercise in self control.
 Emotions were swinging wildly from fury to fatigue.
 I had come to do the full, 80 mile Maratona, not the 65 mile version.
 Even Manolo’s soothing tones over a beer at the finish and his reminder that I had still ridden up six mountains only served to lighten my mood briefly.
 Begrudging acceptance eventually crept in but it wasn’t until the next day when I realised exactly what opportunity the wrong turn had presented.

 The next day when, with a happy heart, I wheeled the Dogma back out of the hotel for another day’s riding.
-In hindsight I could have done the Giau then but I was already at the top of Passo Gardena before I realised that.
+In hindsight I could have done the Giau then but I was already at the top of Passo Gardena before that thought crossed my mind.
 So I did another three mountains instead.
 Another full day of fine riding around some of the most stunning alpine scenery in Europe that I probably wouldn’t have had the legs to do in other circumstances.
 The weather was amazing, other riders were in abundance and the drivers were still respectful.

 As for the Giau, well, it’s not as if it’s going anywhere, is it?